solangegueiros/codio-bf/.guides/content/Token-interactions-1fa4/Add-a-popular-ERC-20-token-to-the-MetaMask-wallet-3bdf.md

 Make sure you have MetaMask installed on your browser or mobile device.
 The lesson “Wallets and Testnets” covers this.

-## Add a Popular ERC-20 token (LINK/USDC) to the MetaMask Wallet on a Testnet
+## Add a Popular ERC-20 token (LINK) to the MetaMask Wallet on a Testnet

 1. Open up MetaMask.